Do I Need A Collaborative Divorce Team?

 Why Do I Need A Whole Team?

-Most people are used to litigation, where it is essentially you and your attorney against your spouse and his attorney, with two sets of separate experts hired for each side.
+Most people are used to litigation, where it is essentially you and your lawyer against your spouse and his lawyer, with two sets of separate experts hired for each side.
 While at some point, most parties mediate once, that is the only time you all sit down together to try to resolve your case.
 In contrast, in a collaborative divorce, you work together face-to-face with your lawyers in a series of meetings to resolve your divorce with the assistance of a Financial and Mental Health neutral.

 Neutral professionals in various fields, dedicated to helping both you and your spouse, do not decide your divorce.
 Instead, they give studied options tailored to you and your spouse from which you makes choices.
 If you encounter emotional or behavioral obstacles, the mental health neutral facilitates a return to a civil dialogue.